 - medicines you buy from a pharmacy or shop (including herbal remedies)

-If you take medicines, you need to have your usual dose with a small sip of water before 6am.
+If you take medicines, you need to have your usual dose with a sip of water.
 This is unless your anaesthetist or surgeon has asked you not to.

 If any of your medicines need to be temporarily stopped or changed around the time of your surgery or treatment, we explain how to do this at your pre-assessment appointment.